 Goat Cheese Appetizer Recipe

-- 1 cup crushed tomatoes
+- 1 baguette

-- 2 tablespoons olive oil
+- 2 Tablespoons olive oil

-- Basil leaves optional garnish
+- Basil leaves (optional garnish)

 - Bake, uncovered, until the sauce begins to bubble at edges and the cheese is hot, about 25 minutes.
-During last 10 minutes of baking, transfer the bread to the oven and toast until golden brown, about 10 minutes.
-Garnish cheese with basil, if desired.